 A positive approach gets a positive result

 This may come as a shock, but building a home never goes exactly to plan.
-Builder’s know this and have the knowledge and skill to adapt to a situation, but sometimes client’s get deeply frustrated by issues as they arise.
-There are any number of common issues that occur on site:
+Builder’s know this and have the knowledge and skill to adapt to a situation, but sometimes the clients get deeply frustrated by issues as they arise.
+There is any number of common issues that occur on-site:

 - Delays with bad weather

 - An unforeseen design issue

 - You are not happy with a certain finish

 It’s ok to be frustrated, but you can either choose to accept it knowing it is beyond your control, or you can get emotional and let the frustration develop further.

 In all situations, a positive approach will get the best result.
 If you are not happy with something, talk to you builder and communicate.
 A good builder will always try to help a client, regardless of the issue.
 Working together will always get the best result,

 At Preferred Homes, we strive to be open and honest with all our clients.
 What we say may not be what you want to hear, but it will be the truth.
 We also have a simple philosophy on quality, if we wouldn’t accept it in our own home, we won’t accept it in yours.